I Demand Payment

 I Demand Payment is a 1938 American drama film directed by Clifford Sanforth and starring Betty Burgess, Jack La Rue and Matty Kemp.
-The film was based on Rob Eden's 1932 novel Second Choice.
-Sanforth produced the film and Sherman L. Lowe wrote the screenplay.
-I Demand Payment was produced by Poverty Row company Imperial Pictures.
+It is based on Rob Eden's 1932 novel Second Choice.
+Sherman L. Lowe wrote the screenplay.
+It was produced by Poverty Row company Imperial Pictures.

-Synopsis
+Plot

 A man finds himself drawn in too deep after going to work for a loan shark, and his new wife tries to leave him after discovering his true occupation.